Award Ceremony Voice Over - Celebrate the Victories

 So glad we found you.
 Really good female voices are hard to come by for some reason.

-Debbie has voiced many of these beautiful tributes, which are anthemic in nature, and is proud to help celebrate her client’s many achievements.
+Debbie has voiced many beautiful tributes, which are anthemic in nature, and is proud to help celebrate your many achievements.

 You might have noticed the VOG while watching a televised broadcast of award shows, or even ones you have been lucky to attend yourself.
 It is the booming voice from above kindly urging guests to take their seats when the programming is about to begin, you might hear them announce a speaker or presenter during the event as well, or other important messages throughout the evening.
 The VOG, by its very nature, takes command of the room.
 It needs to have a mix of qualities that are authoritative, smooth, and approachable.